Howard H. J. Benson: Interwar period

 In June 1929, Benson was ordered back to the United States and entered the Senior course at the Naval War College in Newport, Rhode Island.
-He graduated in following May and returned to the Naval Academy at Annapolis for duty as an instructor in the Department of Navigation under Captain William L. Calhoun.
-Benson succeeded Calhoun as Head of the Department in February 1932 and served in that capacity until the end of July that year.
-While in the latter capacity, the curriculum and organization of the academy was studied and planned by the Academic Board of which he was a member.
+He graduated the following May and returned to the Naval Academy at Annapolis for duty as an instructor in the Department of Navigation under Captain William L. Calhoun.
+Benson succeeded Calhoun as head of the department in February 1932 and served in that capacity until the end of July that year.
+While in the latter capacity, the curriculum and organization of the Academy was studied and planned by the Academic Board of which he was a member.
 The changes recommended included the combination of the Navigation and Seamanship Departments into one department, which was executed the next year.
-The revision of the navigation text book, Dutton's "Navigation and Piloting" was completed by the officers of the department.
+The revision of the navigation text book, Dutton's Navigation and Piloting, was completed by the officers of the department.